Capital Markets

 PIPE vs. Shelf vs. ATM: Which Capital Raise Is Right for Your Company?

-For public companies, capital raises are not just financial transactions.
-They are communications events.
-Institutional investors, algo systems, and research analysts interpret the structure of your capital raise as a signal about your financial health and management sophistication.
+For public companies, capital raises transcend simple financial transactions — they function as communications events.
+Institutional investors, algorithmic systems, and research analysts interpret the structure of your capital raise as a signal about your financial health and management sophistication.
+The same $10M raise can be positive or devastating depending entirely on how it is structured.

 PIPE: Private Investment in Public Equity

 PIPE announcements at 15%+ discounts consistently suppress NLP sentiment scores for the filing period.
+If you must do a PIPE, minimize the discount and structure it with institutional investors whose participation signals vote of confidence.

 Shelf Registration: The Infrastructure You Need Before You Need It